 Example of a Transaction in DBMS

 This straightforward and small transaction includes several steps: decrease Karlos's bank account from 5000:

 Open_Acc (Karlos) OldBal = Karlos.bal NewBal = OldBal - 5000 Ram.bal = NewBal CloseAccount(Karlos)

-Simply you can say, the transaction involves many tasks, such as opening the account of Karlos, reading the old balance, decreasing the specific amount 5000 from that account, saving new balance to an account of Karlos and finally closing the transaction session.
+You can say, the transaction involves many tasks, such as opening the account of Karlos, reading the old balance, decreasing the specific amount of 5000 from that account, saving new balance to an account of Karlos, and finally closing the transaction session.

 For adding amount 5000 in Ray's account, the same sort of tasks needs to be done:

 OpenAccount(Ray) Old_Bal = Ray.bal NewBal = OldBal + 1000 Ahmed.bal = NewBal CloseAccount(B)